Sustainability at Abacus Mountain Guides

 We all need to take responsibility to look after our planet, and make sure these spectacular natural environments survive for future generations to enjoy.
 So what are we at Abacus Mountain Guides doing to protect the planet and reduce our impact on the environment?

-The oil heating will be removed and replaced with an air source heat pump.
+The oil heating was removed and replaced with an air source heat pump.
 This takes heat from the outside air and uses electricity to boost it to a higher temperature.
 The electricity will come from 100% renewable energy. |

 Public TransportWith good links from all the major cities, we encourage our customers to use public transport to reach Fort William wherever possible.